kutyel/kutyel-hakyll/src/posts/2023-02-23-elm-to-haskell-part2.md

 ---
-author: "Flavio Corpa"
+author: 'Flavio Corpa'
-authorTwitter: "@FlavioCorpa"
+authorTwitter: '@FlavioCorpa'
-desc: "A series of blog posts for explaining Haskell to Elm developers interested to learn the language that powers the compiler for their favourite language!"
+desc: 'A series of blog posts for explaining Haskell to Elm developers interested to learn the language that powers the compiler for their favourite language!'
 image: ./images/haskell-elm.png
-keywords: "haskell,elm,functional,programming"
+keywords: 'haskell,elm,functional,programming'
-lang: "en"
+lang: 'en'
-title: "Haskell for Elm developers: giving names to stuff (Part 2 - Applicative Functors)"
+title: 'Haskell for Elm developers: giving names to stuff (Part 2 - Applicative Functors)'
-date: "2023-02-23T12:22:00Z"
+date: '2023-02-23T12:22:00Z'
-updated: "2023-02-24T12:22:00Z"
+updated: '2023-02-24T12:22:00Z'
 ---

 Since the previous post had some measure of success, I decided to continue the series! 🎉